-DM571 Defence Technology: Strategies And Policies
+MPA571 Defence Technology: Strategies and Policies

-This course discusses defence technology as a goods/service/ideology process by examining its relationships with international affairs, national policies and security, and with military and paramilitary doctrine, capability and performance in peace and war.
+This course defence discusses technology as goods/service/ideology process by examining its relationships with international affairs, national policies and security, and with military and paramilitary doctrine, capability and performance in peace and war.
 Topics include: history of defence technology; civilian-military relations; the military industrial complex; cycles of development; contemporary use of defence technology; tools and trends of technology foresight, national defence and trade policies; defence planning, programming and budgeting; and resource strategies for war and peace in alliance, coalition, and conflict settings now and in the future.
-Topical technology security issues to be addressed include: smart weapons, standardization and interoperability, dual-use goods and services, and impacts of globalization.
+Topical technology security issues to be addressed include: smart weapons, standardization and interoperability, dualuse goods and services, and impacts of globalization.

-DM573 Leading and Working in a Diverse Environment
+MPA573 Leading and Working in a Diverse Environment

 This course will examine leading and working a diverse and multicultural environment within three contexts: (1) domestic organizations, (2) global or multinational organizations, and (3) military organizations.
 Diversity and multiculturalism add to the complexity of organizational environments by increasing the number of perspectives, interaction patterns, and approaches to leadership and management.
-Designed for the MA(SDMP) programme, the course explores many of the questions and challenges facing today's leaders.
+The course explores many of the questions and challenges facing today's leaders.

-DM575 Human Security: Theory and Practice
+MPA575 Human Security: Theory and Practice